-Dentures (also known as false teeth) are prosthetic devices constructed to replace missing teeth, and are supported by the surrounding soft and hard tissues of the oral cavity.
+Dentures (also known as false teeth) are prosthetic devices constructed to replace missing teeth, and those are supported by the surrounding soft and hard tissues of the oral cavity.
 Conventional dentures are removable (removable partial denture or complete denture).

 What happens when you get dentures?